codecapsules-io/codecapsules-docs/docs/tutorials/develop-persistent-sleep-tracker-part-1.md

 db = client.user_login
 ```

-Here we import the `pymongo` library and use it to connect to our MongoDB instance on MongoDB Atlas.
-Replace `YOURUSERNAME` and `YOURPASSWORD` with the MongoDB Atlas user account information you created in [this tutorial](https://codecapsules.io/docs/how-to-connect-a-mongodb-using-mongodb-atlas-with-your-code-capsules-application/).
+Here we import the `pymongo` library and use it to connect to our MongoDB instance.
+Replace `YOURUSERNAME` and `YOURPASSWORD` with your data capsule account information.

 ### Create the user class